Profiles: Advanced Provider Configuration¶

 This example is for OpenFaaS Pro because it uses Affinity.

-The Kubernetes API also exposes two features affinity/anti-affinity and taint/tolerations that further expand the types of constraints you can express.
-OpenFaaS Profiles allow you to set these options, allowing you to more accurately isolate workloads, keep certain workloads together on the same nodes, or to keep certain workloads separate.
+, affinity/anti-affinity and taint/tolerations can be used to further expand the types of constraints you can express.
+OpenFaaS Profiles allow you to set these options.
+They allow you to more accurately isolate workloads, keep certain workloads together on the same nodes, or to keep certain workloads separate.

 For example, a mixture of taints and affinity can put less critical functions on preemptable vms that are cheaper while keeping critical functions on standard nodes with higher availability guarantees.

-In this example, we create a Profile using taints and affinity to place functions on the node with a GPU.
-We will also ensure that only functions that require the GPU are scheduled on these nodes.
-This ensures that the functions that need to use the GPU are not blocked by other standard functions taking resources on these special nodes.
+In this example, we create a Profile using taints and affinity to place functions on the node with NVME storage.
+We will also ensure that only functions that require NVME are scheduled on these nodes.
+This ensures that the functions that need to faster storage are not blocked by other standard functions taking resources on these special nodes.

 -